unnikrishnankalyani/strongly-consistent-file-system/README.md

-# Strongly Consistent Redundancy-based Advanced Block Store (SCRABS)
+# Strongly Consistent Redundancy-based Utilitarian Block Store (SCRUBS)

 This is an implementation of a distributed highly-available file system.
 All server logic is present in `server.cc` while the client-side library is defined in `client.cc` and `WifsClient.h`.